EconomyLens.com

 But Hill cited Greater China, which saw a 17 percent drop in revenues, as in need of further overhaul, saying improvements are “not happening at the pace we like.”
 “It’s going to take a fresh perspective, a new approach,” said Hill, who has reorganized his executive team so that the division’s chief now reports directly to him.
 “We will return Nike to a beloved, premium and innovative brand in China,” Hill said.

 Neil Saunders, managing director of GlobalData, said Nike’s results show some progress but that the company must find ways to replicate its success in running across other sports.
-Nike remains “behind the curve” in the casual and fashion areas, while weakness in China “reflects a brand that is not connecting culturally in a way that rivals are,” Saunders noted.
+Nike remains “behind the curve” in the casual and fashion areas, while weakness in China “reflects a brand that is not connecting culturally in a way that rivals are,” Saunders said.

 © 2024 AFP